These crispy baked Ranch Kale Chips are the perfect healthy alternative to potato chips.

 Kale chips have been my latest go-to snack.
 I don't eat potato chips often, but these satisfy my craving for a crunchy snack.

-Wash and dry the kale.
-Remove the stems and break into pieces.
+- Wash and dry the kale.
+Remove the stems and break them into pieces.

 Should I Remove The Stems?